 Terms & Conditions

-The following Booking Conditions together with the General Information found on our website form the basis of your contract with Best of Travel Limited trading as Seafarer Cruising & Sailing Holidays, Berol house, 25 Ashley road, London N17 9LJ.
-Email: [email protected] Tel: 02083243118.
+The following Booking Conditions together with the General Information found on our website form the basis of your contract with Best of Travel Limited trading as Seafarer Cruising & Sailing Holidays, Hamilton House, Mabledon Place, London WC1H 9BB.
+Email: [email protected].
+Tel: 02083243118.
 Please read them carefully as they set out our respective rights and obligations.
 In these Booking Conditions, “you” and “your” means all persons named on the booking (including anyone who is added or substituted at a later date).
 “We”, “us” and “our” means Best of Travel Limited trading as Seafarer Cruising & Sailing Holidays.

 A “package holiday” is a combination of at least two out of (a) transport, (b) accommodation or (c) other tourist services (not ancillary to any transport or accommodation and forming a significant part of the arrangements) where booked through us at the same time, for which payment is made to us and which last at least 24 hours or include overnight accommodation.
 If you book a package holiday through us, once your package holiday has been confirmed we will accept responsibility for it in accordance with these Booking Conditions as an “organiser” under the Package Travel and linked Arrangement Regulations 2018.

 1. Making Your Booking